 Save Time by Predicting the Right Prosthesis Size before Surgery with OrthoView

-Preoperative planning plays an essential role in the successful outcome of joint replacement surgery, helping doctors achieve optimum mobility and a pain-free life for their patients.
-Digital planning software makes it easier for orthopaedic surgeons, such as Dr. Andrew Noble, M.D., from Palm Beach Orthopaedic Institute in Florida, to be confident in their prediction for the right implant size and position before going into the OR.
-Along with PACs integration, Dr. Andrew Noble is using OrthoView because it offers the latest prosthesis templates standard in the software.
-The final end-result is better team collaboration, which ultimately saves him time in the OR.
+Preoperative planning plays an essential role in the successful outcome of joint replacement surgery.
+It helps doctors achieve optimum mobility and a pain-free life for their patients.
+Digital planning software makes it easier for orthopaedic surgeons to predict confidently the right implant size and position before going into the OR.

 “While I still confirm all of my cuts, angles, sizes, etc. in the OR, I would be less confident in the OR without a digital plan”, says Dr. Noble.